What are bad sectors on your hard drive?

 2. When prompted, type "chkdsk f: /f /r" and press 'Enter' key, the tool will now find any bad sectors and attempt to repair them.

 Note: the data may be permanently lost if the bad sectors can’t be recovered.

 3. If you also want to check the sectors on different hard drives, you should replace f: with the letter of the other drives.

 Nevertheless, it would be time-consuming if there are plenty of bad sectors on the drive.
 Also, it is less value to repair a hard disk that is all over bad sectors since it is a failing hard drive.
 In that case, finding a way to copy hard drive with bad sectors is a wise move.
 Well, how could you complete the task in Windows?

-AOMEI Backupper Standard is a free specialist hard drive cloning program which has the ability to clone hard drives with bad sectors in Windows 10, 8.1, 8, 7, Vista, and XP.
-It is able to support cloning a large disk to a smaller disk as long as all of the data on the original disk can fit onto the smaller one.
-By default, AOMEI Backupper will clone hard drives by skipping the bad sectors using its professional ‘Intelligent Clone’ tool.
+AOMEI Backupper Professional is a specialist hard drive cloning program which has the ability to clone hard drives with bad sectors in Windows 11, 10, 8.1, 8, 7, Vista, and XP.

-What’s more, AOMEI Backupper includes a variety of premium level tool for free - these allow you to clone HDDs to SSDs (regardless of the disk brand) without having to reinstall your operating system.
+- AOMEI Backupper includes a variety of premium level tools - these allow you to clone HDD to SSD (regardless of the disk brand) without having to reinstall your operating system.
 Or you can use it to clone hard drives to external drives to easily transfer your data to other systems.

-AOMEI Backupper’s clean user interface so easy to use that even a rookie user can complete complex level cloning operations at the push of a button.
-Why don't you download AOMEI Backupper Standard Edition right now and solve your cloning problems?
+AOMEI Backupper’s clean user interface makes it easy to use.
+Even a rookie user can complete complex level cloning operations at the push of a button.
+Why don't you download AOMEI Backupper right now and solve your cloning problems?

 Step-by-step Guide: clone HDD with bad sectors in Windows